Monia Ben Hamouda, Mikkel Carl, Michele Gabriele, Ditte Gantriis, Lucia Leuci, Valerio Nicolai, Matti Sumari

 6. – 8.
 September 2019

-The project is outlined around the works of eight artists, all based between Denmark, Sweden and Italy, chosen for their ability to describe and portray the contemporary scenario and the concept to which the exhibition refers.
+The project is outlined around the works of seven artists, all based between Denmark, Sweden and Italy, chosen for their ability to describe and portray the contemporary scenario and the concept to which the exhibition refers.

 Northern Lights wishes to underline the cultural, artistic and cinematographic tendency of the imaginative impossibility to think about a world that is not a destroyed by our own actions.